knich91/90_Day_Fiance_Real_Or_Reality/README.md

 Marriage and divorce rates were normalized per 1,000 people for better comparability.
 Merged datasets using Year and US_State to align census and visa statistics with 90 Day Fiancé data.

 6. Next steps: continue to expand the data through repeating patterns by uear of US Census, and combining months and years from the State Department for total K1 petitions.
+Build into a dashboard and/or Tableau.